NikkieDev/NikkieDev/README.md

 - 🌱 I’m currently learning C#;
 - 💞️ I’m looking to collaborate on Nothing currently;
 - 👩‍🎓 Studying Software Development at ROCvT
-- I'm the developer of BungoCrypt encryption library;

 ### Workstation specs: